SSbug696/OpenGL-media-player.-Libvlc-and-qt/README.md

 ###### To read the stream using VLC.
 Converting to GLSL shaders version 2.0.

 ####### Details showed on scheme ( scheme.png )

+The player does not have a design, so the interface is only for testing =)